Johnstown Flood: Aftermath

-Immediately afterward

-The Johnstown Flood was the worst flood to hit the U.S. in the 19th century.
-1,600 homes were destroyed, $17 million in property damage levied (approx. $497 million in 2016), and 4 sqmi of downtown Johnstown were completely destroyed.
+The Johnstown Flood was the worst flood to hit the United States in the 19th century, and to date, the worst to strike Pennsylvania.
+1,600 homes were destroyed, $17 million in property damage levied (approx. $550 million in 2022), and 4 sqmi of downtown Johnstown were completely destroyed.
 Debris at the Stone Bridge covered thirty acres, and clean-up operations were to continue for years.
-Cambria Iron and Steel's facilities were heavily damaged; they returned to full production within eighteen months.
+Cambria Iron and Steel's facilities were heavily damaged; they returned to full production within 18 months.

 Working seven days and nights, workmen built a wooden trestle bridge to temporarily replace the Conemaugh Viaduct, which had been destroyed by the flood.
 The Pennsylvania Railroad restored service to Pittsburgh, 55 mi away, by June 2.
 Food, clothing, medicine, and other provisions began arriving by rail.
 Morticians traveled by railroad.
 Johnstown's first call for help requested coffins and undertakers.
 The demolition expert "Dynamite Bill" Flinn and his 900-man crew cleared the wreckage at the Stone Bridge.
 They carted off debris, distributed food, and erected temporary housing.
 At its peak, the army of relief workers totaled about 7,000.

 One of the first outsiders to arrive was Clara Barton, the founder and president of the American Red Cross.
 Barton arrived on June 5, 1889, to lead the group's first major disaster relief effort; she did not leave for more than five months.
-Donations for the relief effort came from all over the U.S. and overseas. $3,742,818.78 was collected for the Johnstown relief effort from within the U.S. and eighteen foreign countries, including Russia, France, Germany, Great Britain, Australia, and the Ottoman Empire.
+Donations for the relief effort came from all over the U.S. and overseas. $3,742,818.78 was collected for the Johnstown relief effort from within the U.S. and 18 foreign countries, including Russia, France, Germany, Great Britain, Australia, and the Ottoman Empire.

-Frank Shomo, the last known survivor of the 1889 flood, died March 20, 1997, at the age of 108.